BasicsTime: GMT +2 (GMT +3 from the last Sunday in March to last Sunday in October).

 Safety Information: Crime against tourists is rare and the area is generally safe.

-Local Customs: Avoid taking photographs near military establishments.
-Religious customs such as Ramadan should be respected, particularly in the north where most of the Turkish Cypriots are Muslim; avoid eating, drinking, smoking and chewing gum in public during the holy month.
+Local Customs: Visitors should avoid taking photographs near military establishments.
+Religious customs such as Ramadan should be respected, particularly in the north where most of the Turkish Cypriots are Muslim; travellers should avoid eating, drinking, smoking and chewing gum in public during the holy month.
 Women should dress modestly.

 Business: Business in Cyprus is best conducted face-to-face, as developing a working relationship based on trust is important.
 Business is conducted formally, and dress should be smart and conservative (a suit and tie are the norm).
 Greetings are usually made with a handshake, and business cards are exchanged.
 It is common for women to hold high positions and they are generally well respected in the business world.
 Punctuality is important, but meetings may not begin on time.
 Business hours can vary according to the season, but are usually 8am to 1pm and 4pm to 7pm Monday to Friday in summer, closing at 5pm in winter.

 Communications: The international access code for Cyprus is +357.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Area codes are required.
+Visitors can purchase local SIM cards for their phones and wifi is increasingly available in many cafes, restaurants and airports, and at most hotels, especially in the south (the Republic).